atwellpub/creative-tim-rotating-css-cards-wordpress-plugin/readme.md

 # Creative Tim Rotating CSS Cards - WordPress Plugin

-This plugin will allow WordPress developers to use ["Creative Tim's Rotating CSS Cards"](http://www.creative-tim.com/product/rotating-css-card) as a programmable shortcode.
+This plugin will allow WordPress developers to use [Creative Tim's Rotating CSS Cards](http://www.creative-tim.com/product/rotating-css-card) as a programmable shortcode.

 ## Licensing

-Creative Tim provides information about how you are allowed to use their assets here: ["Creative Tim's Rotating CSS Cards"](http://www.creative-tim.com/license)
+Creative Tim provides information about how you are allowed to use their assets here: [Creative Tim's License Agreement](http://www.creative-tim.com/license)

 ## Shortcode Example